 But wait, does that mean you are required to get the pro license in case you want to use Affiliate Royale?
 No. Affiliate Royale can be integrated with other licenses, however, you’ll need a separate license for it.

-People love Memberpress!
+We're not the only ones to give this software plenty of praise, many other prominent people love Memberpress!
 WP Crafter praised not only how intuitive and easy it is to use but also for their outstanding support.
 In this kind of plugin and niche, having access to unparalleled and high-quality support is very important.

 Chris Lema, a major influencer also praises this plugin.